 If you have given us your contact details we will make sure your information is protected and kept secure.
 We will not usually share your information without your permission, but there may be exceptional circumstances where we need to do this.
-We will keep any details you give us in line with the Data Protection Act 1998 and our Code of Practice on Confidential Personal Information (see www.cqc.org.uk/privacy).
+We will keep any details you give us in line with the Data Protection Act 1998 and our Code of Practice on Confidential Personal Information (which we publish on our website).